Stability and complexity of global iterative solvers for the Kadanoff-Baym equations: Results

 We investigate the convergence dynamics by plotting the difference between successive iterates $G^{(i)}$, using the unravelled Keldysh contour~\cite{murray2024} described at the top of Fig.~\ref{fig:front_propagation}.
 Here, we introduce the time-ordered component $G^T$ of the Green's function obtained by choosing both contour arguments on the forward branch,

 and similarly for the anti-time-ordered component $G^{\bar{T}}$ by choosing both contour arguments on the backward branch.
 We consider the Falicov-Kimball model with $\Delta t=0.01$, $t_{\text{max}}=5.12$, $N_\tau=400$, $\beta=1.0$, $\varepsilon=10^{-8}$, and take the free propagators $G_{0,1}$ and $G_{0,2}$ as initial guesses.
 We observe that the error is always larger for large $t$, $t'$, which we suspect is a consequence of error accumulation via the history integrals.
-Fig.~\ref{fig:front_propagation} shows that for all solvers tested, the error recedes from earlier to later propagation times as a front, which explains the observed scaling of the number of residual evaluations with the maximum propagation time.
+Fig.~\ref{fig:front_propagation} shows that for all solvers tested, the error recedes from earlier to later propagation times as a front.
+This suggests a possible heuristic explanation of the observed scaling of the number of residual evaluations with the maximum propagation time: the error recedes an approximately fixed amount of time per iteration, so that the total number of iterations required to achieve a given accuracy is approximately proportional to the propagation time.
 The presence of an error propagation front during lagged fixed point iteration has been interpreted as a thermalization front whose dynamics can be connected with the Fisher-Kolmogorov-Petrovsky-Piskunov traveling wave, leading to almost linear growth of the front~\cite{picano2025}.
 Our results show that the front structure depends on the numerical solver used, and it would be useful to determine whether fronts computed with other solvers can be mapped onto a traveling wave formulation.
+The error propagation fronts exhibit similar behavior in all of the examples considered above.